ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

 ---
-title: "Brave: Brilliant Browser and the Future of Online Advertising"
+title: "Brave: Brilliant Browser and the Future of Online Ads"
-description: I want to share my favourite features of Brave and explain how it's re-imagination of online advertising is beneficial for everyone and could be the future for the web that we've all been hoping for.
+description: My favourite features of Brave and an explanation of how its re-imagination of online advertising could lead to a better future for the everyone.
 date: "2021-02-11"
 readTime: 5
 containsCodeBlocks: false